Here's what to know if you're making a vehicle accident injury claim after an accident with a commercial truck or big rig:

 When multiple defendants are involved in a lawsuit, and depending on the facts, they may all be equally responsible for paying the plaintiff's damages, or they may only be responsible for the damages they caused.

-For example, a tired driver may share partial responsibility for an accident with the manufacturer of faulty tires.
+For example, a fatigued driver may share partial responsibility for an accident with the manufacturer of faulty tires.
 The plaintiff will be able to sue the driver or the driver's employer as well as the manufacturer.
 If it is unclear just how much each defendant is at fault, the manufacturer could be required to pay more than its half of the damages if the driver doesn't have enough insurance and assets to pay his or her half.

-A drawback of multiple defendants with unclear proportions of fault is that a settlement may be more difficult to obtain, and a trial more likely.
+A drawback of suing multiple defendants with unclear proportions of fault is that a settlement may be more difficult to obtain, and a trial more likely.
 It may be clear that the plaintiff was not at fault for the accident, but the defendants may prefer a trial to settlement because they cannot agree on their proportions of fault, and who owes what.
 It is also possible for a plaintiff to settle with one defendant and then sue the other defendants for the balance of the damages determined at trial.

 Note: The following are examples of settlements where the defendant was at fault and the plaintiff suffered significant damages.
 Simply because an accident involves a semi-truck does not mean the driver or other party is automatically at fault and willing to offer a high settlement.